vdesabou/kafka-docker-playground/docs/how-to-use.md

 ./ibm-mq-sink-mtls.sh
 ```

+> [!NOTE]
-?> When some addtional steps are required, it is specified in the corresponding `README` file, for example with [AWS S3 sink connector](https://github.com/vdesabou/kafka-docker-playground/tree/master/connect/connect-aws-s3-sink#aws-setup), `~/.aws/credentials` and `~/.aws/config` are required or for [Zendesk source connector](https://github.com/vdesabou/kafka-docker-playground/tree/master/connect/connect-zendesk-source#how-to-run), arguments `ZENDESK_URL`, `ZENDESK_USERNAME`and `ZENDESK_PASSWORD` are required (you can also pass them as enviroment variables).
+> When some addtional steps are required, it is specified in the corresponding `README` file, for example with [AWS S3 sink connector](https://github.com/vdesabou/kafka-docker-playground/tree/master/connect/connect-aws-s3-sink#aws-setup), `~/.aws/credentials` and `~/.aws/config` are required or for [Zendesk source connector](https://github.com/vdesabou/kafka-docker-playground/tree/master/connect/connect-zendesk-source#how-to-run), arguments `ZENDESK_URL`, `ZENDESK_USERNAME`and `ZENDESK_PASSWORD` are required (you can also pass them as enviroment variables).

 ## 🪄 Specify versions